public-law/open-gov-crawlers/README.md

 > FYI: We're looking for paid help writing more spiders like these, especially in languages other than English.
 [See the wiki](https://github.com/public-law/open-gov-crawlers/wiki) for a technical explanation
 > of our parsing strategy.
-And check out the links, above, for our coding style.
 The [Ireland glossary parser](https://github.com/public-law/open-gov-crawlers/blob/master/public_law/parsers/irl/courts_glossary.py) is the best example of our current coding style.

 ## Example: Oregon Administrative Rules Parser